Medically reviewed by Drugs.com. Last updated on Jan 16, 2023.

 If miscarriage is suspected or has occurred, an ultrasound and pelvic exam are usually performed.
 Your doctor, midwife or nurse will do a pelvic examination to check the size of your uterus and determine whether your cervix is open or closed.
 If a miscarriage is in progress, the cervix is usually open and the pregnancy will not survive.
 If a miscarriage has already happened, the cervix can be either open or closed, depending on whether all the pregnancy tissue has passed out of the womb.

 Blood tests are usually done to verify your blood type and check the level of human chorionic gonadotropin (beta-hCG), a hormone released by the placenta into your body when you are pregnant.
-If the amount of the pregnancy hormone in your system is low or if repeated tests show the level has decreased over time, this is a sign you may have had a miscarriage.
+If the amount of the pregnancy hormone in your system is low or if repeated tests show the level has decreased over time or is not rising as much as expected, this is a sign you may have had a miscarriage.

 In many cases when symptoms indicate a miscarriage, the evaluation will include or even start with an ultrasound.
-An ultrasound is used to identify if a fetus is present or if the fetal heart is beating.
+An ultrasound is used to identify if a pregnancy tissue is present within the uterus, if an early fetus can be seen (the so called "fetal pole") and/or if the fetal heart is beating.
 Together with the results of blood tests, ultrasound results can help your doctor evaluate the health of a pregnancy and consider other diagnoses such as tubal pregnancy.

 When To Call A Professional